DemonInTheCloset/Mazes/README.md

 # Mazes

-A python implementation of different maze generating and maze solving algorithms.
+A python implementation of different maze generating and maze solving algorithms, programmed as a learning excercise.
 Inspired by @CodingTrain and @shiffman.

  - [Maze Object](#Maze-Object)
    - [Variables](#Variables)